-A second focus of Binet’s research was the cognitive development of his two daughters, Alice and Madeleine.
+The second focus of Binet’s research was the cognitive development of his two daughters, Alice and Madeleine.
 His extensive observations and experimental studies of his daughters allowed him to develop several theories about cognitive development.
 Binet believed that the purpose of cognitive development is to allow children to adapt to the physical and social demands of their environment, emphasizing the fact that children learn by assimilating new experiences into their existing ways of thinking.

-In the 21-year period following his shift in career interests, Binet published more than 200 books, articles, and reviews in what now would be called experimental, developmental, educational, social, and differential psychology.
+In the 21-years following his shift in career interests, Binet published more than 200 books, articles, and reviews in what now would be called experimental, developmental, educational, social, and differential psychology.
 Bergin and Cizek (2001) suggest that these works may have influenced Jean Piaget, who later studied with Binet’s collaborator Théodore Simon in 1920.
 Binet’s research with his daughters helped him to further refine his developing conception of intelligence, especially the importance of attention span and suggestibility in intellectual development.

 Binet and chess